Fantastic4Project3308/PetRescue/FINAL_REPORT.md

 ## Link to 5 minute video: a demo for a potential customer (could be same one you used in the presentation)

 ## Version control repository link
+* Access out GItHub repositoty commit history [here] (https://github.com/Fantastic4Project3308/PetRescue/commits/main)
-Access our Trello board [here](https://trello.com/w/fantasticfour82).
+* Access our Trello board [here](https://trello.com/w/fantasticfour82).

 ## Final Status Report

 What you completed
 # What you were in the middle of implementing
-What you had planned for the future
+* What you had planned for the future
-Any known problems (bugs, issues)
+* Any known problems (bugs, issues)
-List your public hosting site and make sure that it is available
+* Access our website via public hosting site [here] (https://fureverpet.onrender.com/))